 The public transport system isn’t great.

-There’s modern malls and department stores like you’d find at home.
+There are modern malls and department stores like you’d find at home.

 Mauritius is one of Africa’s safest countries.

-There’s much more than resorts and beaches.
+There is so much more than just resorts and beaches.

 Tropical fruit and vegetables are delicious and plentiful.